 Your icon needs to be simple and people need to be able to easily understand what your app does.
 If you lack the design skills to create an icon, find a freelancer to do it for you.

+Another important point is to set yourself apart.
+Your logo should stand out from competing logos.
 Improving your app icon is one of the best ways to improve your conversion rate on the app stores.
 Treat it accordingly.

 Screenshots / Video

-Be sure to read those blog posts and make your screenshots look the best that they can be.
 One way that apps are making their screenshots stand out is with “continuation” screenshots, like the ones pictured above.

 They use the same basic principles of screenshot design that have worked well in the past, but they have made them a little more interesting by connecting the panes together.
 Regardless of what you use, test out your screenshots and measure the results.